 In Plantu’s Archives

-By Maite Leon, Plantu’s collaborator at Le Monde newspaper from 2009 to 2021
+By Maite Leon, personal assistant to Plantu at daily newspaper Le Monde, from October 2009 to May 2021

 I started working at the French daily Le Monde in November 2009, and this was the beginning of a new archiving system and an eleven-year endeavor.
 These were not just any archives, but quite simply 50 years of original press cartoons drawn by Plantu, an editorial cartoonist and caricaturist at Le Monde since 1972 and with whom I had the pleasure of working, until his retirement from the newspaper, in March 2021.
 This is how it all began.

 One rainy winter morning, someone from general services called me to ask me what to do with the Plantu boxes lying around in the fourth basement.
 On the spot, I discovered, piled up in a corner, boxes filled with speckled archival boxes, scattered around, containing documents.
 To my great surprise, some of them were torn open and their contents were spread out on the floor: these were not just any documents, but original ink drawings!
 I immediately asked that these boxes be stored in my office, which had a lock.
 I told Plantu, who couldn’t believe it: he thought that his boxes were well protected, and not in a storage room, with all sorts of old furniture, accessible to anyone…